Together, these values reflect our belief that feedback builds trust, trust enables growth, and growth benefits every child.

 Should we tutor for the common entrance?
 Is setting a good or bad thing?
 How do we balance discipline and pastoral care in our culture?
 How can I know I’m getting good value from my school?
 How do I choose a senior school wisely?

 These are complex and prickly subjects that require debate.
-Indeparent creates a platform for these conversations, and engages thought leaders with a range of perspectives to contribute to that conversation.
+Indeparent creates a platform for these conversations on our blog.